πŸ§‘πŸΎβ€πŸ’» Prep

 Welcome to Launch Prep

-The Launch is the first of many products you will build in teams.
-To achieve this, you will need all your learnings from the year of the professional development competencies: communication, teamwork, problem-solving, time management and confidence.
+To achieve this, you will need all your professional development competencies: communication, teamwork, problem-solving, time management and confidence.
 So make sure you go through the points you know you might need an extra reminder for and read them.

 But to get you and your team ready for The Launch, there are other things you need to do, too, and this prep work will walk you through them.